-- a) Single-phase 320 residential meter base shall have factory installed lever or link bypass.
-Single-phase meter bases over four hundred (400) ampere shall be CT instrument metered using six (6) point socket type meter base with drilled and tapped mounting plate for test switch provisions. - b) All 120/208V self-contained single-phase meter base installations shall be of a five (5) terminal socket-type meter base and installed such that the fifth terminal is in the 9 o'clock position.
+a) 120/240V Single-phase 320 residential meter base shall have factory installed lever or link bypass.
+120/240V Single-phase meter bases over four hundred (400)

+amperes shall be CT instrument metered using six (6) point socket type meter base with drilled and tapped mounting plate for test switch provisions.

+b) All 120/208V self-contained single-phase meter base installations shall be of a five (5) terminal socket-type meter base and installed such that the fifth terminal is in the 9 o'clock position.
+Two hundred (200) ampere is the maximum on 120/208V single-phase meter.